Small-span Hermitian matrices over quadratic integer rings: Maximal small-span infinite families

 Since it is equivalent to a subgraph of $\mathcal P_n$, we have that $G$ is a path.
 Recall that we obtained $G$ by deleting either $u$ or $v$ which are vertices at the maximal distance from one another.
-Label the vertices of $G$ by $v_0, v_1, \dots, v_{r-1}$ where $v_j$ is adjacent to $v_{j+1}$ for $j \in \Z/r\Z$.
-Then we can obtain $\mathcal T^\prime$ from $G$ by attaching a vertex to one of the vertices $v_0$, $v_1$, $v_{r-2}$, or $v_{r-1}$.
+Label the vertices of $G$ by $v_1, v_2, \dots, v_{r}$ where $v_j$ is adjacent to $v_{j+1}$ for $j \in \{1,\dots,r-1\}$.
+Then we can obtain $\mathcal T^\prime$ from $G$ by attaching a vertex to one of the vertices $v_1$, $v_2$, $v_{r-1}$, or $v_{r}$.
 Thus, in order for $\mathcal T^\prime$ not to contain a subgraph equivalent to $X^{(6)}_5$, $X^{(7)}_5$, $X^{(8)}_5$, $X^{(10)}_9$, $X^{(11)}_9$, $X^{(12)}_5$, $X^{(13)}_5$, $\mathcal X^{(1)}_k$, or $\mathcal X^{(3)}_k$, the template $\mathcal T^\prime$ must be equivalent to a sub-template of either $\mathcal X^{(1)}_k$, $\mathcal X^{(3)}_k$, or $\mathcal P_k$ for some $k$.
 Since each of these templates are cyclotomic, we have established a contradiction.

-\paragraph{Case 3.} Suppose $G$ is equivalent to $\mathcal Q_n$ for some $n$.
-Since we have excluded graphs equivalent to $X^{(6)}_5$ and $X^{(9)}_8$ as subgraphs, and triangles with fewer than two charges are forbidden, there do not exist any possible small-span supergraphs $\mathcal T^\prime$ having $G$ as a subgraph.
-We are done. \end{proof}
+\paragraph{\emph{Case 3.}} Suppose $G$ is equivalent to $\mathcal Q_n$ for some $n$.
+Since we have excluded graphs equivalent to $X^{(6)}_5$ and $X^{(9)}_8$ as subgraphs, and triangles with fewer than two charged vertices are forbidden, there do not exist any possible small-span supergraphs $\mathcal T^\prime$ having $G$ as a subgraph. \end{proof}